 Green Hydrogen: Collaboration and investment are leading to high interest in what is now termed, “Green Hydrogen.”
 Green hydrogen is hydrogen fuel that is created using renewable energy instead of fossil fuels.
 Industry groups see green hydrogen playing a vital role in eliminating carbon from the energy system.
 For supply chains, one leader in U.S. green hydrogen is being led by Nikola with its zero emissions value chain.

 Amazon National Parcel Carrier: Amazon’s continued investment in its delivery infrastructures continues as it gains further control over its final mile deliveries.
-The question some industry experts are pondering, “Can Amazon compete as a national parcel carrier against UPS and FedEx?”
+The question some industry experts are pondering is, “Can Amazon compete as a national parcel carrier against UPS and FedEx?”
 Amazon’s relationship with its sellers bodes well as companies utilize the Amazon marketplace to build brand placement.
 At less than 2 million packages a day, Amazon’s share of the market will require continued investment to compete with UPS’s daily volume of over 30 million packages a day.